fmanimashaun/Landing_page-bs5/README.md

 ![](https://img.shields.io/badge/fmanimashaun-blue)

-# A resturant website Using Bootstrap v5
+# A resturant Landing page Using Bootstrap v5

 ## Overview

-This project is a simple resturamt website using Bootstrap 5 but here, we will be experimenting with bootstrap v5 while also making use of the pair programming methodology for collaboration.
+This project is a simple resturamt landing page using Bootstrap 5.
+The project was created to demonstrate the use of Bootstrap 5 and how it can be used to create a simple landing page.

 > [Live Demo Link](https://fmanimashaun.github.io/Landing_page-bs5/)